Home HealthTopics Health Centers Reference Library Research

 Head Coach

-Let's start with the head coach.
+Let’s start with the head coach.
 The Principal Investigator (PI) is like the head coach because he or she is an expert in the topic.
 They are most responsible for planning the research study and the work of the rest of the team.
-The head coach, researcher/PI has to follow a play book.
-This play book is called a "protocol".
+The head coach, researcher/PI has to follow a playbook.
+This playbook is called a “protocol”.
 A protocol is a guide researchers must follow during the research study.
 Like sports, the guide must be in line with the rules of the game.
-The research study can only begin after the "protocol" has been reviewed by the IRB.
+The research study can only begin after the “protocol” has been reviewed by the IRB.
 The IRB tells the researcher/PI the rules that must be used before the study starts.
 Following the rules helps keep the volunteer safe during the study.

 Assistant Coaches